-Social workers with coronavirus temporary registration
+Social workers with temporary registration (COVID-19)

 Information about why we have temporary registration, how it works, who has temporary registration and how to opt out.